If you’ve been following my blog for some time you know that:

 - The Original Spirograph Age range 8+ Math meets art!
 Spirograph has been a popular toy since it debuted in 1965 and for good reason, it makes creating complex shapes incredibly easy.

 - Snap Circuits, Jr. Kit Ages 7+ This toy makes electronics fun!
 We have experimented with a lot of the projects in the accompanying book but our favorite is the Flying Saucer project, hands down.
+And if you have the original set be sure to check out some of the other incredible sets by Elenco here.

 - Architecto Game Ages: 7+ We received this as a gift several years ago and we break it out often.
 It’s kind of like 3 dimensional tangrams.
 You have to create a complex shape using the smaller blocks.
 I love it as both a puzzle and building toy.
 NOTE: The blocks are fairly small!
 Foxminds, the manufacturer, also has another variation of the game called Equilibrio Game where you have to solve balance based puzzles!